|

 decide where to go and how to plan your trip.
 Bring your favorite guidebooks

-always carry a shoulder bag full of books, maps, printed out web pages (including
+with you; good guidebooks and maps will make your trip more enjoyable.
+You could carry a shoulder bag full of books, maps, printed out web pages (including

 guides you can tear out the pages about your destination and slip them into